 To solve the issues, you can install an extra codec and plugin like:

-Visual Similarity Duplicate Image Finder lives up to its name in every aspect.
+Cisdem Duplicate Finder lives up to its name in every aspect.
 Besides removing Apple Photos HEIC duplicates, it can detect other image formats, such as JPG, PNG, BMP, WBMP, PPM, PSD, CRW, WEBP, ICO, JP2, GIF, etc.

 This HEIC Duplicate Finder for Windows scans images using an optimized and innovative algorithm, offering most accurate results.
-Moreover, it encompasses other features like Image Search, setting similarity threshold and other filters, etc.
+Moreover, it encompasses other features like similar image search, setting similarity threshold and other filters, etc.

-1. Get Visual Similarity Duplicate Image Finder installed on your Windows and run it.
+1. Get Cisdem Duplicate Finder installed on your Windows and run it.

-2. Click Add Folder in the toolbar to import the folders that cover the unneeded HEIC files you desire to delete.
+2. Add the folders that contain the unneeded duplicate HEIC files you desire to delete.
 Alternatively, drag-n-drop them inside the program.

-5. Once the results are displayed, choose a rule for marking duplicates and click the Auto Check button.
+4. Once the results are displayed, choose a rule for selecting duplicates or stick to the auto selection.

 Note that the HEIC and JPG duplicates issue can also happen on Windows PC due to improper settings.
-In this case, the software can also help, and it is recommended to choose the rule “Images with smaller file sizes if dimensions are equal”.
+In this case, the software can also help.

 1. Go to the Photos app.